Swapnil67/jlox/notes.md

 - A scope defines a region where a name maps to a certain entity.
 ### Lexical Scope / Static Scope
 - It is a specific style of scoping where the text of the program itself shows where a scope begins and ends.

+## Control Flow

+### Conditional or Branching control flow
+- Is used to not execute some piece of code.
+Imperatively you can think of it as jumping ahead over a region of code.

+### Looping control flow
+- Executes a chunk of code more than once.
+It jumps back so that you can do something again.
+Since you don’t usually want infinite loops, it typically has some conditional logic to know when to stop looping as well.